thenexthub/Codira/docs/proposals/InitializerInheritance.rst

 designated-initializer annotations into enough of the SDK.

-In Objective-C, initializers are always inherited, so an error of omission on the Swift side (failing to override a subobject initializer from a superclass) can result in runtime errors if an Objective-C framework messages that initializer.
+In Objective-C, initializers are always inherited, so an error of omission on the Codira side (failing to override a subobject initializer from a superclass) can result in runtime errors if an Objective-C framework messages that initializer.
 For example, consider a trivial ``NSDocument``::